antonia-white/anlief-ecological-consultancy/TESTING.md

 ## User Story Testing

 A target user of Anlief's website will want to:
-1. navigate through the website and it's pages easily and fluidly
+1. navigate through the website and its pages easily and fluidly
   >![Nav Bar](documentation/testing/navbar-screenshot.png)
-2. know where Anlief is based
+2. learn where Anlief is based
   >![Map of Location](documentation/testing/map-screenshot.png)
-3. know more about the company and what their aims are
+3. learn more about the company and what their aims are
   >![About](documentation/testing/about-section-screenshot.png)
 4. visit an attractive website for an enjoyable experience
   >![Landing Page](documentation/testing/landing-page-img-screenshot.png)
-5. know if Anlief is a respectable company
+5. learn if Anlief is a respectable company
   >![Landing Page](documentation/testing/landing-page-img-screenshot.png)
-6. have information that informs me of when and why I might need a ecologist
+6. learn when and why I might need a ecologist
   >![Legislation](documentation/testing/legislation-screenshot.png)
-7. be shown what ecological services anlief provide
+7. be shown what ecological services Anlief provide
   >![Ecological Services](documentation/testing/ecology-services-screenshot.png)
 8. be able to easily contact an ecologist
   >![Book Us](documentation/testing/form-screenshot.png)